 So, aside from all the delicious grub my frustration lies with Veganuary itself and the sheer force of the message.
-You get a whiff of smugness around the people who are preaching on social media about veganism, the bus advert of a cow nuzzling her calf with the blunt headline, ‘dairy takes babies from their mothers’ or Lucy Watson demanding that anyone who cares about animal cruelty must be vegan.
+You get a whiff of smugness around the people who are preaching on social media about veganism and ‘pledging’ to Veganuary as if it makes you a better person; the bus advert of a cow nuzzling her calf with the blunt headline, ‘dairy takes babies from their mothers’ or Lucy Watson demanding that anyone who cares about animal cruelty must be vegan.
 It’s the must that I find hard to swallow.
 God bless Ruby Tandoh for wading in to explain to Ms Watson in simple terms why some people possess different ethics and eating habits to herself.
-What’s more, the only graffiti on a large stretch of wall by my flat states, ‘Be Vegan’.
+What’s more, the only graffiti on a large stretch of wall outside my flat states, ‘Be Vegan’.
 I remember when graffiti used to shock.
 For an act of vandalism, demanding we eat plants isn’t particularly daring.

 These attacks and demands will not instantly trigger recruitment to the vegan cause.
 Instead it causes backlash as people are miffed to be told their lifestyles need ‘improving’.
 If ethics are the issue, let us for a moment consider the humble avocado.
 Where are the bus adverts concerned about the deforestation caused by illegal avocado farming?